Holiday lets come in all shapes and sizes, and sometimes, the more unique your property, the more successful it...

-With recent reports indicating that UK tourism has increased by almost 10% (visitbritain.org), now could be the perfect time to purchase a holiday let in the UK.
 “Which location is best?”
 I hear you ask.
 To ensure you receive the maximum bookings, the biggest factor ought to be the popularity of the area in which your holiday let is located.
 In this post, we highlight the 10 of the most popular areas for holidays in the UK based on the customer searches during the last year.

-But where’s the best location to own a holiday let in the Lakes?
+But where’s the best location to buy a holiday let in the Lake District?
 Towns such as Bowness-on-Windermere, home to the largest body of water in the Lake District, and Keswick are popular destinations as they are easily accessible by road and offer plenty of amenities and things to do.
 Likewise, there are key areas that are popular for those wishing to explore the great outdoors – Grassmere, for example, is a perfect base for those wishing to climb England’s tallest peak, Scafell Pike.

 With warmer than average temperatures, fantastic beaches and some superb attractions, Cornwall is a fantastic destination for a UK holiday break and draws many visitors each year.
 When it comes to beaches, tourists are spoilt for choices when deciding where to stay – this means there are plenty of options for you to choose from when it comes to deciding where your holiday home is going to be.

 Undoubtedly, Cornwall’s busiest months are during the summer months, however, proactive holiday cottage owners are adding features to their properties that are sought during the cooler periods, such as a woodburning stove or an outdoor hot tub.
 The range of attractions, glistening beaches and charming towns and villages make buying a holiday let in Cornwall a very exciting option.
 Our guide to the best places to buy a holiday home in Cornwall will help you choose exactly where to begin your search.